Where to Eat, Stay, Play, and Explore in this Mountain State Town

 Take the Waters: We booked the “Just for Two” couples Package at the Renaissance Spa at The Country Inn.
 It consisted of a 20-minute Whirlpool soak in healing mineral waters and a 50-minute Swedish Couples Massage, and it was so relaxing.
 Alternatively, you can book a couples’ soak in the state park’s Historic Roman Bath House; an experience that we also love.

 Berkeley Springs has been named West Virginia’s Coolest Small Town, Best Spa Town in the Blue Ridge, #1 Warm Springs Destination, and one of the Most Romantic Small Towns in America, and in our book, it wins the title of being the perfect getaway for anyone seeking a mix of relaxation and outdoor adventure.
-We’ll certainly be back soon, so let us know what we missed/need to experience next time in the comments below!
+We’ll certainly be back soon, so if you love this place as much as we do, let us know what we missed/need to experience next time in the comments below!